danielPerez97/website/site/posts/2026-09-10-pragmatic-metro.md

 }
 ```

-Here, we've hidden where the data comes from (SQLite) by hiding the implementation behind the
+Here, we've hidden where the data comes from (an SQLite database) by hiding the implementation behind the
 `PetDataSource` interface.
 We could have directly used a `NetworkPetDataSource.kt` to retrieve our pets.
 However, when
 it comes time to test `PetListPresenter`, this pattern has a clear benefit: we can pass fakes/mocks into our object
 under test quickly, especially if we leverage Kotlin's `object` keyword.